edeustace/assets-loader/README.md

 # assets-loader

-## Note: There is a critical bug with 11.4 - I'm fixing now.
+## Note: There is a critical bug with 11.4 - Please use 11.5-SNAPSHOT for now.

 A play plugin that concatenates, minifies and gzips your JS or Css.